Handle Incoming Calls 24/7: XBert AI Answers Questions, Books Appointments, and More.

 Predictive analytics

-Predictive analytics forecast customer needs and identify issues before they escalate.
+Predictive analytics forecasts customer needs and identifies issues before they escalate.
 This could include identifying customers at risk of churning or predicting frequent support requests based on their past behavior.

 AI tools analyze customer conversations and historical data and patterns, helping businesses proactively engage customers with relevant solutions or information, increase customer satisfaction, and prevent customer churn.